SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding.md

 now you know that all of this does not come controversy-free.

 Plane 14, to keep things spicy, has some "variation selectors" that can be used to differentiate characters in planes 2 and 3.
-I found quite hard to find a practical example of this, so I'll stop spending time on it now and hope someone reading this will send me a nifty example 😁.
+I found it quite hard to find a practical example of this, so I'll stop spending time on it now and hope someone reading this will send me a nifty example 😁.
 Moving on…